 In general, ODA is responsible for regulating the production, processing, and distribution of food products in the state of Oregon.

-- ODA will not be able to issue a home (domestic) kitchen processing nor a baking license for the manufacturing of cannabinoid edibles.
+- ODA will not be able to issue a home (domestic) food safety license for the manufacturing of cannabinoid edibles.

 If you are considering manufacturing a marijuana or hemp food, visit the Food Safety Program.